-The Town provides a full range of municipal services as directed by State Statutes and the Town Charter.
+The Town provides a full range of municipal services as directed by state statutes and the Town Charter.
 These include police and fire protection, parks and recreation activities, street construction and maintenance, planning and zoning, health and social services, education and general administrative services.

-Fire Department: The East Hartford Fire Department has a staff of 133 firefighters.
+Fire Department: The East Hartford Fire Department ("EHFD" or "Department") has a staff of 133 firefighters.
 Staffing includes a Chief, two Assistant Chiefs, and four groups of 29 firefighters.
 A Deputy Chief, a Captain and seven Lieutenants supervise each group of firefighters.
-The East Hartford Fire Department has an ISO Class 2 rating and provides a wide range of fire, EMS, rescue, and hazardous materials response service to the community.
+The EHFD has an ISO Class 2 rating and provides a wide range of fire, EMS, rescue, and hazardous materials response service to the community.